pcheek/clearbit/readme.md

 ### Getting Started

-There are a few steps to get started on working with the Tutorator bot:
+There are a few steps to get started on working with the Clearbit bot:

-#### Installing Tutorator
+#### Installing Clearbit

 [Deploy to Heroku](https://heroku.com/deploy?template=https://github.com/pcheek/clearbit/master)